Youxuan1/ee6222_assignment_1/EE6222 Assignment 1 Report.md

 ## Results

 The classification accuracies obtained at various PCA-reduced dimensionalities are summarized in Figure 1.
-As shown, the accuracy increased rapidly as the dimensionality rose from 2 to 40, and then gradually saturated.
+The accuracy increased rapidly as the dimensionality rose from 2 to 40 and then gradually saturated.

 <div align="center">
   <img src="zsh_echo.png" alt="Terminal Output" width="400" /><br>